SSXModding/SSXTools/README.md

 ## EAGLe

+EAGLe is a tool for working with EAGL formats, and working with some BIG archives.

-EAGLe is a tool that converts EAGL .SSH texture banks (seen on EA Canada Playstation 2 titles) to individual .PNG files.
+Currently, that means converting EAGL .SSH texture banks (seen on EA Canada Playstation 2 titles) to individual .PNG files.

-I've only tested it with files from SSX (2000) so other games may not work currently.
+Tested games:

+- SSX (2000)
+- SSX Tricky (2001)
+- SSX 3 (2003)
+  - NOTE: 8bpp images are broken.

 ## Building EAGLe

+You need to clone the repository with the --recursive flag.

 ```
 mkdir build